107 Camilla: Outer satellite

 Later observations in September 2005 with the Very Large Telescope (VLT) allowed the determination of an orbit.
-Apart from data in infobox, the inclination was found to be 3 ± 1° with respect to an axis pointing towards (β, λ) = (+55°, 75°).
+In addition to the data in the infobox at right, the inclination was found to be 3 ± 1° with respect to an axis pointing towards (β, λ) = (+55°, 75°).
 Given the ~10° uncertainty in the actual rotational axis of Camilla, one can say that the orbit's inclination is less than 10°.

 The satellite is estimated to measure about 11 km in diameter.
 Assuming a similar density to the primary, this would give it an approximate mass of ~1.5×10^15 kg.
 It has a similar colour to the primary.